micans/pick/README.md

 ## Pick columns and filter or select rows

-- Strings starting with `@` indicate a selection on one or two column values.
+- Strings starting with `@` or `@@` indicate a selection on one or two column values.
-- Selections can operate on computed columns and computed values that are not output (see further below).
+- `@` selections can operate on computed columns and computed values that are not output (see further below).
-- Selections are performed only after all computations are finished.
-Hence it is currently not possible to perform a computation conditionally on a selection.
+- `@` selections are performed after all computations are finished and have access to all input columns and compute handles.
+- `@@` selections are peformed *before* any computation happens and have access to input columns only.
+A row that is filtered this way will not trigger any computation.
 - Selections can be placed anywhere, mixed in with column selections and computations as required.
   This can be used to make pick invocations more self-documenting.
   In some situations this is achieved by grouping selections together, in other situations a selection is best placed next to the column name or computation to which it refers.

 Pick columns `foo` and `bar`, only taking rows where `tim` fields are larger than zero. multiple `@` selections are possible; default is `AND` of multiple clauses, use `-o` for `OR`.